airr-community/airr-standards/docs/ontovoc/report_sprint_2020-04.rst

 Geolocation
 -----------

-There are several (planed) extension to the AIRR metadata standard that will provide geospatial metadata.
+There are several (planned) extensions to the AIRR metadata standard that will provide geospatial metadata.
 Country-level information is typically assumed to be privacy-preserving and easy to operationalize.
 Therefore, while clearly only capturing some aspects of genetic ancestry, it might